Basement Conversions – 10 Steps to Follow for a Successful Cellar Conversion

 This setup may also provide a means of emergency exit in case of a fire.
 Bear in mind, extra structural work tends to be required if you want to incorporate this feature.
 Plus, if it involves major engineering or changes to street-facing elevations of the house, it may trigger the need for planning consent.

-10. Maximising Daylight in Your Subterranean Living Area
+10. Maximising Daylight in Your Cellar Renovation

-Walk-on rooflights made from structural glass are another effective means of pouring light into your home’s basement.
+Walk-on rooflights made from structural glass are another effective means of pouring light into your basement conversion.
 One popular option is to site floor panels just inside of ground floor glazed doors, to make use of an existing source of natural brightness.
+Work closely with your designer and glazing provider to ensure the correct type of glass is specified.

 Leave a Reply